htrefil/rkvm/README.md

 - Display server agnostic
 - Low overhead

+## Requirements
+- The uinput Linux kernel module, enabled by default in most distros
+- libevdev
+- Rust 1.48 and higher

 ## Building
 Run `cargo build --release`.
 Note that you need to have libevdev installed on your system, otherwise the build will fail.